 With 2006’s Gears of War, Epic Games had crafted one of the most influential blueprints for a third-person shooter, one that has barely changed for more than a decade.
 Despite receiving some flak over the formulaic nature of the combat, all six mainline entries still find their roots in the classic, over the shoulder greatness that defines some of the most addictive action in gaming history.
 But what if the world of Gears could offer a completely different experience?

 By joining forces with developers Splash Damage, The Coalition have taken this franchise out of its fourteen-year-old, third-person comfort zone, and created Gears Tactics – a full-blooded, turn-based tactical game.
-Overall, this game is a great combination of everything that made the original series iconic, with some of the most enjoyable moments this alternate genre has to offer.
+Overall, this new entry in the Gears universe is a great combination of everything that made the original series iconic, with some of the most enjoyable mechanics this newly-adopted genre has to offer.
 In short, the best of both worlds.

 All in all, you’re just another COG in the wall